The Ultimate Stone Benchtop Buying Guide

 Engineered stone is a manufactured material that comprises two components: a natural mineral – usually quarts or granite and a binding agent – usually resin or a polyester base.

-Engineered stone benchtops are by far the most popular choice in Perth due to their many favourable characteristics.
+Engineered quartz is the #1 benchtop choice in Australia due to their many favourable characteristics.
 They’re extremely hard, dense, UV-resistant, low-maintenance, stain-resistant, impact-resistant, available in a wide range of colours, patterns, and designs, and don’t require sealing.

 As mentioned above, our range of stone benchtops is Silestone, a quartz composite that offers a 25-year warranty.
 You can view our range of stone benchtops here.